Anti-FPV Net Tunnels & Curtains

 How It Works

 A simple physical barrier: the FPV either snags rotors in the mesh and crashes, or detonates harmlessly on the net well above the protected vehicle/personnel.
 Posts every 5–15 m support 4–6 m high netting.
-Ukrainian and Russian forces have built tens of kilometers of these over MSRs in 2024–2025, most visibly on the Pokrovsk and Kupyansk axes.
+By 2025 both sides built tens of kilometres of net tunnels over MSRs and trenches on the Pokrovsk, Kupyansk and Toretsk axes; Russian forces have also raised tunnel-style overhead structures (sometimes called 'retrograde net tunnels') as fiber-optic FPVs proliferated.

 Technical Specifications